spacepy/spacepy/Doc/source/dependencies.rst

 packaged separately; it is required (at installation time) if :mod:`~spacepy.irbempy` is to be used.

+Due to a numpy bug, numpy 1.15.0 is not supported.
+Use 1.15.1 or later.

 dateutil
 --------
 If you choose not to install :ref:`matplotlib <dependencies_mpl>`,